Biogas initiative for agriculture in Bali and Flores funded by carbon offset

 In Indonesia, more than 25 million rural households rely on traditional biomass fuels.
 Firewood harvesting accounts for 25-42% of the total emissions from deforestation in Asia.
 Biogas digesters emerged as a renewable energy source to replace firewood stoves, which not only reduce emissions from untreated manure, wood harvesting, and carbon soot but also reduce health risks associated with indoor house pollution.
 Moreover, biogas digesters produce organic fertilizer, which can replace synthetic fertilizers – a big contributor of emissions in the agriculture sector.

 40 coffee and chocolate farmers in Bali and Flores have been selected in cooperation with the local farmers’ collective to participate in project activities.
-While the farmers are the direct target group of the project, their families benefit from the additional income and reduced indoor air pollution.
+While the farmers are the direct target group of the project, their families benefit from reduced indoor air pollution.

 APPROACH AND ACTIVITIES